-Lord of Vignacourt and other place (Flixecourt... ).
+Lord of Vignacourt and another place (Flixecourt... ).
 He was was a strong Christian and has founded the collegiate church of Vignacourt and the "organization" (several Canons).

 He was initially Canon at the Amiens cathedral in 1200.
 The old cathedral of Amiens burned in 1218.
-It was struck by lightning and burnt.
+It was struck by lightning and has burned.

-It is at the death of his brother that he resigned from this function and married Mathilde.
+It was on the death of his brother that he resigned from this function and married Mathilde.
 They had several children including Dreux II d'Amiens.
 Regnault was buried in the collegiate church of Vignacourt next to his wife in 1227.

 The coat of arms of the family of Amiens is composed of 3 rafters.
 This template is used by the Flixecourt village (near Vignacourt).